ARJUNkathayat/AniStream--Anime-Streaming-Discovery-Platform/README.md

 ## ⚠️ Note

 This is a personal/educational project built for learning purposes.
 Anime data and streaming sources belong to their respective owners/platforms.
 Source code is private — this repo serves as a project showcase.
+Disclaimer: Built purely for educational/learning purposes.
+AniStream doesn't host any content — all data/media sourced from publicly available third-party APIs.
+Not intended to promote piracy; all rights belong to respective anime studios/platforms.

 ---